 Glad to have Wilson from PlacesandFoods.com to go exploring with me!

 Upon arrival at this Hua Mum market, I started looking around for “young” people because they usually can speak English.
 Glad to have found Khun Yam but I was told that this was not Talad Rot Fai and I began interviewing her more about Hua Mum Market.
-Do support this kind and helpful young lady who has a office job in the day but comes here to sell her handmade bags at night daily.
+Do support this kind and helpful young lady who has an office job during the day but comes here to sell her handmade bags at night daily.
 Salute!

 Hua Mum Night Market started operations in September 2015 but be prepared to be the only non-local there because only locals around this area will know about this market.
 During our time there, I didn’t see any foreigners other than both of us.